Employers added 175,000 jobs in April, marking a slowdown in hiring

 In addition to payrolls, data on wages and hours also came in weaker than expected.

-"The silver lining to today's weaker-than-expected nonfarm payrolls number is it likely takes some pressure off the annualized increase in wages," said Hogan, noting that wages that started the year going up at an annualized pace of 5.1% are now up 4.3%.
+"The silver lining to today's weaker-than-expected nonfarm payrolls number is it likely takes some pressure off the annualized increase in wages," said Hogan, noting that annualized wage growth has slowed to 4.3%, from 5.1% earlier this year.
 "Wages are still going up, but not at such a pace from keeping the Fed from ever finding a reason to cut interest rates."

-"A slowdown in payrolls to a decent pace to start the second quarter coupled with a slowing in wage gains will be welcome news to policymakers, who think the current policy stance is restrictive and will weigh on demand, economic activity and inflation over time," Rubeela Farooqi, chief U.S. economist at High Frequency Economics.
+"A slowdown in payrolls to a decent pace to start the second quarter, coupled with a slowing in wage gains, will be welcome news to policymakers, who think the current policy stance is restrictive and will weigh on demand, economic activity and inflation over time," Rubeela Farooqi, chief U.S. economist at High Frequency Economics, said in a report.

-"Current readings also support the view that rates cuts — and not hikes — are the base-case scenario for the Fed this year," Farooqi added.
+"Current readings also support the view that rate cuts — and not hikes — are the base-case scenario for the Fed this year," Farooqi added.

 Surprisingly strong economic growth and stubbornly high inflation have pushed back the Fed's timeline for nudging down borrowing costs for consumers and businesses.